WE CALL

 In the early 2000’s I began following the emerging media spectacle of public apologies coming from the mouths of CEOs, politicians, sports stars and others.
 Some of these apologies were of major historical significance while many were salacious in nature and of little public consequence.
 My work aimed to distinguish what was important from what was not in this blur of fleeting media moments.

 This has led me to create work that straddles a space supporting Indigenous self-determination and interrogating state-driven reconciliation by interrupting media paradigms and steering news stories towards narratives that highlight critical voices.
 I wanted to extend the presence and messages of the landmark apologies for the Stolen Generations and the Indian Residential School (IRS) system made by the Prime Ministers Kevin Rudd of Australia and Stephen Harper (above) of Canada respectively in 2008.
-We Are Sorry, Melbourne (2009) and the Winnipeg Art Gallery (2010) commemorated and compared these two historically consequential apologies.
+We Are Sorry, Melbourne (2009) and We Are Sorry, Winnipeg (2010) commemorated and compared these two historically consequential apologies.
 I put them in the public eye at a scale that would compete with large-scale outdoor advertisements.
 My 100-ish word versions in large Helvetica lettering were laid out on backgrounds of slightly different shades of pink derived from photos of the facial skin colours of each man.
 The Melbourne version was made of outdoor commercial sign vinyl and the Winnipeg version of industrial sign fabric.
 Exhibiting them put me in close contact and in some cases, working relationships with those who had thought long and hard about the apologies to the Stolen Generations and IRS survivors in Australia and Canada.
-As part of the Melbourne work, I made a documentary with Indigenous filmmaker Daniel King in which I interviewed five diverse Indigenous leaders (Sorry, Daniel King, director/camera/editor, 2010) [1].
+As part of the Melbourne work, I made a documentary with Indigenous filmmaker Daniel King in which I interviewed five diverse Indigenous leaders WE ARE SORRY (Daniel King, director/camera/editor, 2010) [1].
 We talked about the value of the two apologies as well as the process and space for reconciliation.

 Accountability: Towards the Truth and Reconciliation Commission of Canada Calls to Action